This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small pineapple upside down cake recipe, check out our Leftover Ingredients Recipe Finder.

-- Butter: You’ll need 2 tablespoons of salted butter for this recipe.
-Melt 1 tablespoon with brown sugar to create the caramelized topping, and use the remaining tablespoon, softened, in the cake batter to add richness.
+- Butter: Use 2 tablespoons of salted butter.
+Melt 1 tablespoon with brown sugar for the topping, and use the other tablespoon, softened, in the cake batter.

-- Egg Yolk: Just one yolk adds moisture and structure to the cake.
-Save the egg white for recipes like Coconut Macaroons or Flourless Chocolate Cookies.
+- Egg Yolk: Just one yolk adds richness and structure.
+Save the egg white for small batch coconut macaroons or small batch flourless chocolate cookies.

-- Baking Powder: Gives the cake its light and fluffy texture.
+- Baking Powder: Helps the cake rise and become fluffy.

-- Salt: A small pinch enhances the overall flavor.
+- Salt: A pinch brings out all the flavors.

 Recipe Variations

-- Berry Upside Down Cake: Replace pineapple with blueberries, raspberries, or blackberries for a tart, fruity option.
+- Berries: Try blueberries, raspberries, or blackberries for a tart, fruity version.

-- Caramel Apple Upside Down Cake: Use thin apple slices instead of pineapple for a fall-inspired treat.
+- Apple: Use thin apple slices for a warm, fall-inspired cake.

-- Chocolate Pear Upside Down Cake: Add thin pear slices and a few chocolate chips for a rich, elegant twist.
+- Pear & Chocolate: Add thin pear slices and a few chocolate chips for a rich, elegant option.

 How To Make A Pineapple Upside Down Cake

-- Melt the butter in a bowl, then stir in the brown sugar until fully combined.
+- In a small bowl, melt the butter and stir in the brown sugar until combined.

-- Pour the butter and brown sugar mixture into a buttered 10-ounce oven-safe ramekin.
-Place a pineapple slice on top and add a cherry in the center.
+- Pour the mixture into a buttered 10-ounce oven-safe ramekin.
+Place the pineapple slice on top and set the cherry in the center.

 - In a separate bowl, mix the cake batter ingredients until smooth.

-- Pour the batter over the pineapple and cherry, then bake in the oven for 30 minutes.
+- Pour the batter over the fruit and bake for 30 minutes.

 Expert Tips

-- Cool Before Flipping: Let the cake cool in the ramekin for 10–15 minutes.
+- Cool before flipping: Let the cake sit for 10–15 minutes to set.

 Frequently Asked Questions

-Yes, to make a Pineapple Upside Down Cake for two, double the ingredients and use either two 10-ounce ramekins or a 5×5-inch baking dish.
+Yes, double all ingredients and bake in two 10-ounce ramekins or one 5×5-inch baking dish.

 Ways To Use Leftover Ingredients